 Easter long weekend is here, the weather is getting nicer, and hitting the road to see family and friends is on the agenda.
-It’s really important you get to where you’re going safely (especially because there’s some wintery driving conditions on a few of our highways).
+It’s really important that you get to where you’re going safely (especially because there’s wintery driving conditions on a few of our highways).

 Every year, over the Easter holiday, an average of three people are killed and 670 injured in 2,300 crashes throughout BC.
 That’s not good.